 \textbf{Tasks}: We evaluate policies on six contact rich manipulation tasks: \texttt{slide cube}, \texttt{reorient smiley}, \mbox{\texttt{open AirPods}}, \texttt{grasp battery}, \texttt{unscrew nut}, and \texttt{flip box}.
-Fig. \ref{fig:tasks} provides a description, an example trajectory, success criteria, and the number of training demonstrations used to train each task policy.
+Fig. \ref{fig:tasks} provides a description, an example trajectory, success criteria, and the number of training demonstrations for each task.
 We choose a variety of tasks that require different contact-rich interactions, like applying precise forces and making and breaking contact with the object.
-Because a human operator can comfortably collect kinesthetic demonstrations with up to two robot fingers, we design tasks to use one or two fingers.
-In future work, we will explore mechanisms that enable an operator to collect kinesthetic demonstrations with more robot fingers.
+Because a human operator can comfortably collect kinesthetic demonstrations with up to two robot fingers, we consider one-finger extrinsic dexterity tasks and two-finger tasks.
+In future work, we will explore mechanisms that enable an operator to collect kinesthetic demonstrations with more fingers.

 In our evaluation, we label policy rollouts with one of three outcomes: success, failure, or partial success.
 Partial successes are scenarios where the robot makes progress towards completing the task but fails to apply the right forces to fully complete the task.
 For example, for \texttt{reorient smiley}, a partial success is when the robot has flipped the block at least once but failed to flip it to the correct orientation.
 We refer the reader to Fig. \ref{fig:tasks} for the partial success criteria of each task.
 Recording partial successes helps us understand failure modes of policies.